Campus closure? Here’s how you’ll know

-It’s nearing that time of year—the possibility of severe storms on South Vancouver Island.
+It’s that time of year—the possibility of snow or severe storms on South Vancouver Island.

 How you'll know campus is closed

 If the decision is made to close the campus due to safety concerns on (and immediately leading to) the campus, there are several ways Communications will inform the Royal Roads community:

 - Email: all employees and on-campus students (including students staying in residence) will receive an email bulletin with closure information